Tigers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Sonny Gray (4-1) for his 14th start of the season.
+- The Twins' Joe Ryan (7-3) will make his 14th start of the season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Gray has pitched five or more innings in four straight games and will look to extend that streak.
+- Ryan will look to finish five or more innings for the third start in a row.

-- He has made 13 appearances and finished three of them without allowing an earned run.
+- He has finished two appearances without allowing an earned run in 13 chances this season.

 |Opponent